open-experiments/Telco-AIX/telco-sme/README.md

-# Telco-AIX SME Web Interface
+# Telco Subject Matter Expert (SME) Portal
 **🎥 Demo Video**: [Watch on YouTube](https://youtu.be/UQB1T-ThQBk) <br>

 ![Web UI Screenshot](images/webui2.png)

 ## Overview
-The Telco-AIX SME (Subject Matter Expert) Web Interface is an advanced GenAI web application designed for telecommunications professionals to augment their daily operations.
-It provides AI-powered conversations with specialized knowledge in telco technologies, network architecture, and technical solutions.
+The Telco-AIX SME (Subject Matter Expert) Portal is a GenAI web application designed for telecom professionals to augment their daily operations.
+It provides AI-powered conversations with specialized knowledge in telco technologies, network architecture, and technical solutions powered with a well benchmarked models and in-purpose built expert prompts.
+We also offer glimse of embeddings generation and in-memory embeddings search.

-The application features real-time metrics visualization and diagnostics from the vLLM runtime, comprehensive session management, and multiple expert personas for domain-specific assistance.
+The app-stack also features real-time metrics visualization and diagnostics from the vLLM runtime, session management, and multiple expert personas for domain-specific assistance.

 ## Features

 ### 🤖 **AI-Powered Conversations**